top of page

 Stephen began studying piano aged 7 with Peter Sage-Passant in his home town of Frome, Somerset, England.

-At 18, Stephen left school a shadow of his bushy-tailed 11-year-old self, having struggled with recurring Repetitive Strain Injury, musculo-skeletal issues, plummeting confidence, a ceiling on technique, a fear of performance and a block about memorising.
+Following this halcyon start, things took a turn.
+At 18, Stephen left school a shadow of his former self, having struggled with recurring Repetitive Strain Injury, plummeting confidence, a ceiling on technique and stage fright.
+He went on to read a largely academic Music Degree at Christ’s College, Cambridge.

 • dissolves technical difficulties through deepening self-awareness, not dogma or drills

-• addresses whole-body coordination at all stages
+• cultivates whole-body coordination and helpful mindsets at all stages

 bottom of page